alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

 relative ordering is very important.
-For example, in some remote APIs an attempt to destroy one object before destroying another object that depends on it will either fail with an error or hang until a timeout is reached, and so it's crucially important that Terraform directly consider the sequence of operations to make sure that situation cannot possibly arise, even if the relationship is not implied naturally by data flow.
+For example, in some remote APIs an attempt to destroy one object before destroying another object that depends on it will either fail with an error or hang until a timeout is reached, and so it's crucially important that Terracina directly consider the sequence of operations to make sure that situation cannot possibly arise, even if the relationship is not implied naturally by data flow.